2017 Indian presidential election

-A Presidential election was held in India on 17 July 2017 with the votes counted and the results announced on 20 July 2017.
+The 2017 presidential election was held in India on 17 July 2017 with the votes counted and the results announced on 20 July 2017.
 President Pranab Mukherjee, whose term of office was due to expire on 24 July 2017, declined to seek re-election due to health concerns and old age.

 Governor of Bihar Ram Nath Kovind of the Bharatiya Janata Party had the backing of the governing National Democratic Alliance coalition, and went up against opposition candidate Meira Kumar of the Indian National Congress in the vote.
 Kovind secured roughly two-thirds of the votes from the electoral college of elected members of federal, state and union territory legislatures and was elected to a five-year term as President.
 Kovind's term of office began on 25 July 2017.

 Background

 There was initial speculation that the incumbent, Pranab Mukherjee, would seek re-election.
 However, he decided not to run again in 2017, meaning that his term in office ended on 24 July 2017.